csb6/adac/README.md

 Files in the `third_party` directory are vendored and have their own separate copyrights/licenses.
 See the respective README files of each subdirectory for more information.

-All other files in this repository (unless otherwise specified) are licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.html).
+All other files in this repository (unless otherwise specified) are licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.html) or any later version.